Mike Moustakas Player Props: Rockies vs. Diamondbacks

-Mike Moustakas -- 0-for-1 in his last game -- will be in action for the Colorado Rockies against the Arizona Diamondbacks, with Ryne Nelson on the hill, on May 29 at 4:10 PM ET.
+The Colorado Rockies, including Mike Moustakas (batting .231 in his past 10 games, with a home run, three walks and five RBI), battle starting pitcher Zach Davies and the Arizona Diamondbacks at Chase Field, Thursday at 3:40 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Mets.
+He had a one-hit performance in his last game (1-for-3) against the Diamondbacks.

 Mike Moustakas Game Info & Props vs. the Diamondbacks